sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 We also agree with the confidence when refactoring.
 As TDD forces developers to write unit tests frequently, those tests end up working as a safety net.
 Any broken change in the code is quickly identified.
 This safety net makes developers more confident to try and experiment new design changes — after all, if the changes break anything, tests will warn developers about it.
 That is why they also believe the tests are a safe space to think.

-Therefore, we believe that it is not the practice by itself that helps developers to improve their class design, but the consequences of the constant act of writing a unit test, making that class testable, and refactoring the code, that drives developers through a better design.
+Therefore, we believe that it is not the practice by itself that helps developers to improve their class design, but the consequences of the constant act of writing a unit test, making that class testable, and refactoring the code, that drives developers towards a better design.

 Conclusion: Developers believe that the practice of test-driven development helps them to improve their class design, as the constant need of writing a unit test for each piece of the software forces them to create testable classes.
 These small feedbacks — is your test easy to be tested or not? — makes them think and rethink about the class and improve it.
 Also, as the number of tests grow, they act as a safety net, allowing developers to refactor freely, and also try and experiment different approaches to that code.
 Based on that, we suggest developers to experiment the practice of test-driven development, as its effects look positive to software developers.